Bernard Buffet: Legacy

-In the 21st century, there has been a renewed spike in interest in the work of Buffet.
-His work is particularly popular in Asia and former Soviet Union nations.
-In 2016, Paris's Musée d'Art Moderne held a large retrospective of his work, the first held in France since his death, though its curator acknowledged that it was a risky exhibition given Buffet's lingering reputation as the "ultimate in bad taste".
-Also in 2016, British author Nicholas Foulkes published Bernard Buffet: The Invention of the Modern Mega-Artist, in which he offers a biographical account of Buffet's life and work.
+In the 21st century, Buffet's oeuvre underwent an institutional and art-historical reassessment across Europe.
+In 2008, the Museum für Moderne Kunst in Frankfurt organized Bernard Buffet.
+Maler / Painter / Peintre, one of the first comprehensive exhibitions of his work in a major European contemporary art museum.
+In 2016, Paris's Musée d'Art Moderne held a large retrospective of his work, the first held in France since his death, though its curator acknowledged that it was a risky exhibition given Buffet's lingering reputation.
+Also in 2016, British author Nicholas Foulkes published Bernard Buffet: The Invention of the Modern Mega-Artist, examining his life, career, and media presence.
+In 2023, the Kunstmuseum Basel staged the exhibition Bernard Buffet: Existentialist and Popular Artist, drawing on the museum's Karl and Jürg Im Obersteg collection to examine the intersection of postwar existentialist imagery and commercial mass culture in his early work.

 Corresponding with this renewed interest, some of Buffet's work also saw rising appraisals in the early 21st century.
-In 2015, his painting Le Cri du Clown (1970) sold for 3.15 million Hong Kong dollars ($410,000 USD) in an auction in Hong Kong.
-That same year, Christie's auction house in London sold Buffet's Les Clowns Musiciens, le Saxophoniste (1991) for £1,022,500, which set the record for the highest-selling work by the artist.
+In 2021, his painting Les clowns musiciens, le saxophoniste (1991) sold for 16,450,000 Hong Kong dollars (~$2,098,549 USD) at Christie's auction house in Hong Kong, which set the record for the highest-selling work by the artist.
+In 2022, Sotheby's auction house in New York sold Buffet's La Tour Eiffel et les liliums (1988) for $1,260,000 USD, which set the second highest record of Buffet's works sold publicly.